A daily snout-to-tail exam accomplishes several important things all at once, but most importantly, it teaches what is ‘normal for the dog.

 Check the hindquarters and tail as you did with the forequarters, except be extra gentle when flexing the hind leg joints.
 They usually don’t move as far as the front legs.
 Never force the leg (front or back) to flex or straighten.
 Always use the very gentlest pressure and do not force the dog if he resists moving a limb, as this may cause injury.

 Pull gently on the tail.
 Many dogs are very reactive when someone comes near their tail or touches it.
-A good thing to get your dog accustom to its tail being touched.
+A good thing to get your dog accustomed to its tail being touched.

 Run your fingers through your dog’s fur.

-If, at any point, you cannot run your fingers through your dog’s fur to the skin, it’s time for a good brushing or combing out.
-You should be able to reach your fingers to the skin, even on dogs that are supposed to have dreadlocks.
+If at any point, you cannot run your fingers through your dog’s fur to the skin, it’s time for a good brushing or combing out.
+After that, you should be able to reach your fingers to the skin, even on dogs that are supposed to have dreadlocks.

 Use all your senses.